isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 by respective servers.
 By entering the intermediate ``communication-recovery`` state these problems are avoided.

-If the server in the ``communication-recovery`` state re-establishes communication with the partner, it will try to send all outstanding lease updates to it.
+If a server in the ``communication-recovery`` state re-establishes communication with its partner, it will try to send the partner all of the outstanding lease updates the server has queued.
 This is done synchronously and may take considerable amount of time before the server transitions to the ``load-balancing`` state and resumes normal operation.
 The maximum number of lease updates which can be queued in the ``communication-recovery`` state is controlled by the ``delayed-updates-limit``.
 If the limit is exceeded, the server stops queuing lease updates and will perform full database synchronization after re-establishing the connection with the partner instead of sending outstanding lease updates before transitioning to ``load-balancing`` state.
 Even if the limit is exceeded, the server in the ``communication-recovery`` state remains responsive to the DHCP clients.

-It is preferred to set higher values of ``delayed-updates-limit`` when there is a risk of prolonged communication interruption between the servers and the lease database is large.
+It may be preferable to set higher values of ``delayed-updates-limit`` when there is a risk of prolonged communication interruption between the servers and the lease database is large.
 This would avoid costly lease database synchronization.
 On the other hand, if the lease database is small the time required to send outstanding lease updates may be longer than lease database synchronization.
-In such cases it may be better to use lower value, e.g. 10.
+In such cases it may be better to use a lower value, e.g. 10.
 The default value is 100 which seems to be a reasonable compromise and should work well in most deployments with moderate traffic.